AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on April 29, 2021**

+**SharePoint integration authenticates using credentials from a separate integration**

+_Workfront Integrations_

+When a user has more than one SharePoint integration, one SharePoint authentication attempts to authenticate using the credentials of another SharePoint integration.

+**Cannot upload or export files from Adobe products**

+_Workfront Integrations_

+When a user attempts to upload or export files using the Workfront for Adobe Creative Cloud integration, they see the error message "Cannot read property 'stages' of undefined" and are unable to upload or export the files.

+**Files are not visible in Internet Explorer**

+_Documents_

+When a user with an Internet Explorer browser navigates to the Documents area of an object, the Documents screen is blank and does not load the files.
+For some users, the screen does load some files, but the number of files that appear do not match the number displayed next to the Documents section.

 +++

 +++**Maintenance Update on April 22, 2021**

+**Tasks added in the wrong order**

+_Templates_

+When a user adds a task to a template, the task does not receive the task number they expect and the task is added in the wrong place.

+**Proofs are now combined into a single email**

+_Proofs_

+Workfront now sends one email for combined proofs rather than sending an email for each file included.
 +++

 +++**Workfront Fusion Maintenance Update on April 15, 2021**

+**"Scenario rejected" error when running a scenario**

+_Workfront Fusion_

+When a user attempts to run a scenario, the scenario does not execute and the user receives the message "Scenario rejected."

 +++

 +++**Maintenance Update on April 15, 2021**

+**Workload Balancer displays incorrect planned hours**

+_Workload Balancer_

+When a user views a task's planned hours in the Workload Balancer the value of the planned hours does not match the planned hours assigned to the task.

+**Top navigation bar is not visible in Workfront Proof**

+_Workfront Proof_

+When a user navigates to any Workfront Proof page other than the Dashboard page, the top navigation bar disappears.
+The user is unable to access the functionality in the navigation bar, such as their account settings or profile.

+**Custom forms enhancement**

+_Custom forms_

+For a better experience when you fill out a custom form, we have improved the way the long custom field labels display.
+When there is enough horizontal space to show them in their entirety, these labels are no longer truncated.

 +++

 +++**Maintenance Update on April 8, 2021**

+**Cannot create proofs in Adobe Creative Cloud integration**

+_Workfront Integrations_

+When a user attempts to create a proof directly from the Adobe Creative Cloud, the proof is not generated.

 +++

 +++**Maintenance Update on April 1, 2021**

+**Issues viewing summary panel in Chrome**

+_Summary_

+When a user opens the summary panel while using the Chrome browser, the summary panel UI does not behave as expected.
+The user is unable to scroll, the icons may disappear, and the content may overlap other content.

+**Teams area in Setup not displaying all teams**

+_Setup_

+When an admin goes to the Teams area of Setup, they can view only teams that they created.
+Teams created by other admins are not visible.

+**Cannot add updates to project in Pending Approval status**

+_Projects_

+If a user attempts to add an update to a project in Pending Approval status, and they are not the user that is assigned to approve the project, the update is not added and they see the following notice:

+A project with a 'Pending Approval' status cannot be edited.
+You can modify the project by changing the status.

 +++